Rock the Boat (Aaliyah song): Aaliyah's death

 Key suggested that engine failure, along with overloading of the aircraft, could have caused the crash, recalling that others had seen the plane experience an engine failure on takeoff.
 One witness believed that no one could have survived the accident because of the crash intensity and the fact that the aircraft had disintegrated upon impact.
 He also recalled the condition of the bodies: "It was an awful sight.
 Some bodies were so badly disfigured, you couldn't identify them.
 And two guys were alive — one screaming and screaming for help.
 He was horribly burned all over."
 A 25-year-old charter pilot who witnessed the crash saw the Cessna go down as he was working on some machinery "about half a mile" away.
 He recalled the aircraft being only "60 to 100 feet" off the ground before it crashed.
 He went to get a fire truck and was stunned by what he saw upon arriving at the crash site.
 "I've seen crashes before but that was probably one of the worst ones," he said.
 "It was pretty devastating.
 The aircraft was broken into pieces and some of the seats were thrown from the aircraft."

+After news of the accident filtered back to the remaining crew still on the island, the dancers were too afraid to get on a plane to make their way back to the United States.
+Choreographer Fatima Robinson identified the remains of Aaliyah.
+Then, Robinson's personal friend Lenny Kravitz sent his private jet to the island to collect her and the dancers.